copper-leaf/thistle/README.md

 ## Thistle

 Kotlin multiplatform String markup library, inspired by [SRML](https://github.com/jasonwyatt/SRML).
+Thistle is a common parser which produces an AST that can be rendered to a variety of platform-specific UIs.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/copper-leaf/thistle)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.copper-leaf/thistle-core)